dh-giang-vu/LO/GDD.md

 ### Player Perspective

 The player will experience the game from a third-person perspective, with the camera positioned behind and slightly above the character.
 The camera will automatically follow the player's movements, keeping them centered in the frame.
-There will be no manual camera rotation, ensuring a consistent view as the player navigates the game world.

 ### Controls

 The player will use the WASD keys to move the character around the map.
-Pressing E will open the crafting menu, displaying items that can be crafted based on the materials the player currently possesses.
+Pressing C will open the crafting menu, displaying items that can be crafted based on the materials the player currently possesses.
 The player can craft an item by left-clicking on it, and all crafted items can be placed on the map.
-To gather resources, the player needs to stand near a resource structure, like trees or stones, and press LEFT CLICK.
-The LEFT CLICK key is also used for any other interactions with objects when the player is within range, such as standing next to them.
-The play will also be able to quick select items from their inventory with the NUMBERS 1-9 on their keyboard.
+To gather resources, the player needs to stand near a resource structure, like trees or stones, and press E. The E key is also used for any other interactions with objects when the player is within range, such as refueling the light sources.

 <div align="center">
   <img src="./GDDImages/lightsout_controls5.jpg" width="600"/>